Minnesota Doula Registry Frequently Asked Questions

 - Q: What is the Doula Registry and what does it do?

 A: The Minnesota legislature enacted a law effective July 1, 2007, creating the Doula Registry within the Minnesota Department of Health (MDH).
-The department verifies that an applicant is certified by one of seven private certifying organizations listed in statute and identifies whether the doula has a criminal history as shown on the web site of the Minnesota Bureau of Criminal Apprehension.
+The department verifies that an applicant is certified by one of eight private certifying organizations listed in statute and identifies whether the doula has a criminal history as shown on the web site of the Minnesota Bureau of Criminal Apprehension.

 - Q: What are the names of the private certifying organizations?